estevebadia/switch_config/README.md

  See https://knowledge.kaltura.com/help/kaltura-application-framework-kaf-lti-integration-guide for all potential Kaltura LTI features.

 ### Troubleshooting
- - In local development environment, be sure that Moodle can access the tool URL.
-In particular, check the *cURL blocked hosts list* setting in the *HTTP security* site administration section.
+ - Be sure that Moodle can access the tool URL.
+In particular, check the *cURL blocked hosts list* setting in the *HTTP security* site administration section and be sure your server IP is not in the list while installing the tools via cartridge file.
+You can restore the default configuration afterwards.
- - Anyway tools can be manually configured.
-You can use the files in Tool URLs and found the parameters Launch Url, Name, Descriptoin and Icon Url.
- - This module has been tested in Moodle 3.9 and Moodle 4.2, however it may work from Moodle 2.8+.
+ - This module has been tested in Moodle 3.9 and Moodle 4.2, however it may work from Moodle 2.8+ onwards.